FengJiang94/RNAseqPE/README.md

 rm GRCm38.p4.genome.fa
 ```

 The above script will build hisat2 index in RNAseqPE/hisat2Index/.

-This script is included in RNAseqPE/hisat2Index/hisat2Index.sh for easy reference
+This script is included in RNAseqPE/hisat2Index/hisat2Index.sh for easy reference.

-Note the building hisat2 index is RAM and time consuming. please allocate enough resources.
+Note that building hisat2 index is RAM and time consuming. please allocate enough resources.

 To use the index:
 ```